Whorlton, North Yorkshire

-Whorlton is a hamlet and civil parish in the Hambleton District of North Yorkshire, England.
+Whorlton is a hamlet and civil parish in North Yorkshire, England.
 It is very near Swainby and the A19, and 6 miles south west of Stokesley.
 Features include the remains of Whorlton Castle and the Church of the Holy Rood.

 Whorlton Castle was built by Robert de Meynell as a typical 12th century motte and bailey Norman castle.
 A gatehouse was added in the 14th century.
 The only remains visible today are the grade I listed gatehouse and traces of the grade II* listed undercrofts (or cellars) of the main building.
 Due to vandalism access to the site is restricted.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.